Rudy Giuliani’s post-election meltdown starts to become literal

 “There have been hundreds of reports of election irregularities across the country, and the American people deserve to have them examined,” Reed said without specifying any (though last week, 16 assistant U.S. attorneys said that they searched for and found no evidence of substantial anomalies).
 “We will continue to shine light on these with the Trump campaign so Americans can have confidence in the outcome of a free and fair election, which we think would be the same hope of the Democrats and media.”

 After the sad spectacle at the landscaping company, many of Trump’s legal advisers backed away; Corey Lewandowski contracted the coronavirus, and Pam Bondi went back to Florida.
 That left a handful of strike force teammates, including Giuliani, Powell and Ellis, who has booked her TV hits without the campaign’s permission and told others that being on TV is key to success.
-Ellis has never completed actual legal work for the campaign but often speaks to the president, particularly on voter-fraud issues — though her opinion of Trump was very different in 2016, according to social-media posts collected by CNN.
+Ellis has completed little actual legal work for the campaign but often speaks to the president, particularly on voter-fraud issues — though her opinion of Trump was very different in 2016, according to social-media posts collected by CNN.

 Trump’s “supporters DON’T CARE about facts or logic,” Ellis posted on Facebook in March of that year.
 “They aren’t seeking truth.”